sitebay/docs/articles/guides/troubleshooting/_index.md

-Diving into the digital world of Site Bay, especially when it comes to WordPress hosting on Kubernetes, equipped with Posthog analytics, recordings, and Grafana dashboards, can sometimes feel like navigating a vast and mysterious ocean.
+Diving into the digital world of SiteBay, especially when it comes to WordPress hosting on Kubernetes, equipped with Posthog analytics, recordings, and Grafana dashboards, can sometimes feel like navigating a vast and mysterious ocean.
 But fear not, because we've got the compass you need to chart your course through any stormy seas.
-Welcome to the troubleshooting section of Site Bay Guides, where we tackle the trickiest of issues head-on, ensuring smooth sailing for your WordPress adventures.
+Welcome to the troubleshooting section of SiteBay Guides, where we tackle the trickiest of issues head-on, ensuring smooth sailing for your WordPress adventures.

 Got a Problem?
 We've Got Solutions